busterjs/buster-docs/browser-testing.rst

 for the manual HTML scaffold (see next section), Buster.JS can serve the scaffold for you based on your configuration.

+Start the server:

 .. image:: /_static/overview/buster-static-start.png
     :width: 529
     :height: 348

+Open the page in the browser and watch the tests run immediately:

 .. image:: /_static/overview/buster-static-success.png
     :width: 514